 Y’all, there are some awesome recipes on the internet!
 And I want you to know that I greatly appreciate you coming to Southern Plate time and again.
 My goal is to share recipes that I love and feed my own family in hopes of inspiring you and making it a little easier to gather around the table with your family.

 Today I’m sharing my version of a recipe that I found on Pillsbury’s website.
-As much as I love making homemade cinnamon rolls (especially my Harvest stuffed cinnamon rolls), I use these little canned doohickeys on a regular basis.
-I generally make them as a quick dessert in the evenings, after supper, with coffee.
+As much as I love making homemade cinnamon rolls (especially my easy stuffed cinnamon rolls), I use these little canned flaky cinnamon rolls on a regular basis.
+I generally make them as a quick dessert in the evenings with coffee.
 If you’ve been serving them as breakfast only, you’re missing out!

-By the way… this post is in no way sponsored by Pillsbury but I did request and receive permission from them to share this recipe on SouthernPlate.
+By the way… this post is in no way sponsored by Pillsbury, but I did request and receive permission from them to share this recipe on SouthernPlate.

-Spread this over the bottom of a nonstick 9 inch round cake pan.
+Spread this over the bottom of a nonstick 9-inch round cake pan.

-Bake at 375 for 20-25 minutes or until just lightly browned on top.
+Bake at 375 for 20-25 minutes or until golden brown on top.

 Oh goodness, get ready for some prettiness!

-If it is in a little tub, spoon it into a ziplock bag, seal, and snip off the corner to drizzle over the rolls.
+If it is in a little tub, spoon it into a ziplock bag, seal it, and snip off the corner to drizzle over the rolls.